bresilla/roscon2025_workshop/exercises/ex-5.md

-# Exercise 5 - Downsampling
+# Exercise 4 - Access Control

-If we want to monitor a topic and also want to reduce the traffic, downsampling the ROS messages is a good idea.
-Zenoh can achieve this easily.
+Sometimes we just don't want to expose all the topics to the network for both bandwidth and security issue.
+The Access Control in Zenoh can help us filter the traffic.

-Uncomment the downsampling configuration in the Zenoh Router config on the robot container.
+Uncomment the ACL configuration in the Zenoh Router config on the robot container.
 Then restart the Zenoh Router.
-We make the frequency of the camera image (The topic is `camera/image_raw`) drop to 1 Hz.
-You can see the image on the rviz is obviously lagging.
+We don't allow the image topic to pass through the Zenoh Router.
+You can see that the image on the Rviz will not be updated anymore.

 ```mermaid
 ---